MicrosoftDocs/win32/desktop-src/Input_Feedback/input-feedback-configuration-portal.md

 ---
 title: Input Feedback Configuration
 description: The topics in this section provide an overview of Input Feedback Configuration in Windows 8.
-Input Feedback Configuration provides access to visual feedback settings for user interactions. ms.assetid: '9158A6C6-5BB5-4C5C-8411-AE07966B478B'
+Input Feedback Configuration provides access to visual feedback settings for user interactions. ms.assetid: 9158A6C6-5BB5-4C5C-8411-AE07966B478B
-keywords: ["user interaction", "input", "pointer", "touch", "mouse", "pen", "stylus"]
+keywords:
+- user interaction
+- input
+- pointer
+- touch
+- mouse
+- pen
+- stylus
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Input Feedback Configuration

 ## Purpose

 The topics in this section provide an overview of Input Feedback Configuration in Windows 8.
 Input Feedback Configuration provides access to visual feedback settings for user interactions.

 The collection of topics provided here describe how to use Input Feedback Configuration to optimize the user experience of your app.
 For example, default visual feedback settings might not be necessary, or desirable, in a game app because of interference or conflicts with the gameplay itself.